bengadbois/buzzwordizer/site/README.md

 or
 `npm install -g gulp && gulp`

-To do minifcation, run `gulp --production`
+To do minification, run `gulp --production`

 The site root should be generated at `public/`.